SK-Medical/LINE-Chatbot/README.md

 - **LINE API:** Uses LINE's messaging platform to interact with users, sending and receiving messages through the LINE app.
 - **Odoo API:** Integrates with Odoo ERP to retrieve product information and create invoices.

-Customers can prompt the chatbot over the LINE messaging app to search for products and place orders using natural language, making the interaction intuitive and user-friendly.

 ### Author

 This project was created by Ayden Lamparski during my Summer 2024 internship in Korea at Undernamu Consulting Company.